petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 ## Add a new publication to the project

-On the publications tab,
+TODO: Enable below

-create a new publication,
+Click the quick action to "create a new publication."
+In the dialog,
-select the type as report for now, and select the `latex/article` template.
+select the `latex/article` template.
 This will add a LaTeX article to our repo and a build stage to our DVC pipeline, which will use a Docker container to build the document.
 Let's create the document in a new folder called `paper`:

 ![Creating the publication.](TODO)